Skip to Content

 Here are just a few of the ways military divorce can take on a different dynamic than a divorce involving civilian spouses:

-Military Pensions and Retirement Accounts
+Military Pensions & Retirement Accounts

-VA Disability Benefits
+VA Disability Benefits & Support Calculations

-Relocation Challenges
+Relocation Challenges & Parenting Plans

 Local Expertise in Edmond Military Divorces